patrickkunka/datepicker/README.md

 ## Installation

-Firstly, install and load the datepicker package using your preferred method.
+Firstly, install the package from github using your package manager of choice.
+Datepicker is not currently available on NPM.

 `npm install https://github.com/patrickkunka/datepicker.git`